 - The second option is a bilingual or even a trilingual school.

 They too are fairly well-equipped but not quite as well as the international schools.
 They pay more than the public schools and tend to be better organized.
 The up side of that is less time working, but the downside is you have to pay for your own work permit (if you decide to get it), teacher's license, and visa.
 Usually, you will get about six weeks of paid holiday, but I cannot stress enough how important it is to ask for the school calendar before the school year starts.
-The pay for this type of job is usually between 36-45,000 baht a month plus paid holidays and a bonus after contract completion.
+The pay for this type of job is usually between 30,000-40,000 baht (US$925-US$1230) per month plus paid holidays and a bonus after contract completion.
 The bonus varies by school but is typically close to one month's salary.
 Looking on job websites is a great way to search out jobs.
 It is a good idea to search for schools in the area where you are want to teach.
 Many of the more prestigious schools don’t bother to post on some of the job sites as they are deluged by underqualified applicants with badly-written CVs.

 - The third option is a government school.

 Some of the school’s pilot programs are extremely well-equipped; A/C, projectors, and sometimes even computers.
 However, most schools are stuffy, hot environments with few resources and sometimes no books or substandard books.
-The pay at a government school is 20,000 baht to 35,000 baht.
+The pay at a government school is 28,000 baht to 35,000 baht (US$850-US$1050).
 The class size is also much larger than the other two types of schools.
 The average class size is 50 students during my time in Thailand.
 It's not the easiest environment to teach in.
 Also, there are usually no bonuses at contract completion.
 In my view, there is not much incentive to work in government schools but many people choose to do so nonetheless.